Mentorflare: The Do’s & Dont’s of Grad School

 Like if you suppose don't get into your top choice you should not be devastated.

 Absolutely.
-Those are great points.
-For me after doing all that research into schools my final deciding point was actually the interviews.
+Those are great points for me after doing all that research into schools my final deciding point was actually the interviews.

 Remember that when they're interviewing you you're also interviewing them and at any of these top schools you're going to receive a great education.

-You'll learn from fascinating professors.
 You'll network with brilliant peers wherever you are but it's the interview that you can use to determine which school's personality fits most naturally with yours.

 Yeah definitely.
-So I actually had to make a really hard choice when deciding on a school between my top choice dream school kind of school and where I am now which I absolutely adore after being there for a year but was a lot more affordable.
+So I actually had to make a really hard choice when deciding on a school between my top choice dream school kind of school and where I am now which I absolutely adore after being there for a year but was a lot more affordable and the what I was really considering is I wasn't quite sure what I wanted to do when I graduate and so I didn't want to limit myself by taking on 280k in loans and then have to take that high paying job that maybe I wasn't as interested in.

+So there are ways to lower the costs.
 So some of the things I did for example is I researched really heavily into the cost of living and I still ended up in a really expensive place but because the tuition was lower I can afford to live here.

-You can also negotiate scholarships so for example I told Berkeley I got xyz amount of dollars at this school can you raise this amount.
+You can also negotiate scholarships.
+So for example I told Berkeley I got xyz amount of dollars at this school can you raise this amount.

 So similar to how you negotiate a salary as long as you do it respectfully and accept that they might say no you can definitely try and negotiate the money.